engagingnewsproject/enp-platform/wp-content/plugins/defender-security/readme.txt

 * Core and server update recommendations – stay on top of your system
 * Antivirus scan - scan for active security threats and viruses
 * Disable file editor – if they get in, they won’t get far
-* Hide error reporting – don’t reveal your issues
+* Hide error reporting – don’t reveal your security issues
 * Update security keys – reset on-demand
 * Prevent information disclosure – why tell them what you have
 * Prevent PHP execution – because it’s daaaangerous